hackclub/hackclub/workshops/chat/README.md

 ![](img/fb_go_to_auth.gif)

-Once there, we'll scroll down and add `preview.c9users.io` and `USERNAME.github.io` (so you can later view your project on your Github Page) to the list of Authorized Domains:
+Once there, we'll scroll down and add `preview.c9users.io` and `USERNAME.github.io` (so you can later view your project on your GitHub Page) to the list of Authorized Domains:

 ![](img/fb_add_domain.gif)